Sharp Coder is reader-supported, meaning when you buy through links on our site, we may earn an affiliate commission.

-Implementing physics in Unity games involves utilizing Unity's built-in physics engine and components to simulate realistic interactions between objects.
+Implementing physics when creating a game in Unity involves utilizing a built-in physics engine and components to simulate realistic interactions between objects.
 Here's an overview of the steps involved in implementing physics in Unity games:

 Enable Physics